TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement.md

 **Update Agent Readiness doesn't show "ready"**

-* For Azure VMs: run the troubleshooter from the "troubleshoot" link in the agent health report.
+* For Azure VMs: run the troubleshooter from the "troubleshoot" link in the agent health report
-* For non-Azure VMs, or if the troubleshooter doesn't work, see the ["Troubleshoot Offline"](https://docs.microsoft.com/azure/automation/troubleshoot/update-agent-issues#troubleshoot-offline) section of the Update Agent troubleshooter guide.
+* For non-Azure VMs, or if the troubleshooter doesn't work, see the ["Troubleshoot Offline"](https://docs.microsoft.com/azure/automation/troubleshoot/update-agent-issues#troubleshoot-offline) section of the Update Agent troubleshooter guide
 * Consult the [Update Agent Troubleshooter document](https://docs.microsoft.com/azure/automation/troubleshoot/update-agent-issues#prerequisite-checks) for any checks that failed in order to remediate issues

 **Machine shows as "not assessed"**